GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253Arange/index.md

 ---

 range representation of a 1, 2 or 3 dimensional range.
-A range represents the size of each dimension of the index space.
+A range represents the size of each dimension of the index space. dimensionsThe range dimension, dimensions must be 1, 2 or 3

 Defined in base.h